On the Feasibility of Distributed Phase Synchronization for Coherent Signal Superposition: Concluding Remarks

 \section{Concluding Remarks}

-In this study, we analyze the feasibility of phase synchronization with a multi-user procedure for \ac{OAC}.
+In this study, we analyze the phase synchronization in a network for \ac{OAC}.
 With the proposed approach, the nodes and BS exchange \acp{PCP} such that the OAC symbols are aligned at a desired phase at the BS during the OAC phase by eliminating the round-trip phase change.
 We theoretically analyze the phase deviations and derive the RMSE and statistics of the phase deviation as a function of the OFDM symbol index for a given set of parameters such as residual CFO, velocity, the SNR in the UL and DL directions, number of nodes, and packet duration.
-We also provide proof-of-concept demonstration by using off-the-shelf SDRs to demonstrate the feasibility of the proposed method.
+We also provide proof-of-concept demonstration by using off-the-shelf SDRs to show the feasibility of the PCPs.
 Our results indicate that residual CFO is a primary limitation for maintaining phase-coherency in the network and gradually destroys the coherency over time more quickly than the mobility in the channel.
-The extension of this work will provide more details on implementation and analysis regarding amplitude alignment \textit{with} PCPs.
+The extension of this work will provide more details on hardware implementation and analysis regarding amplitude alignment.